Auckland Islands: Invertebrates

 The islands host the largest communities of subantarctic invertebrates, with 24 species of spider, 11 species of springtail and over 200 insects.
 These include 57 species of beetle, 110 flies and 39 moths.
 The islands also boast an endemic genus and species of wētā, Dendroplectron aucklandensis.

 Fresh and saltwater fauna

 The freshwater environments of the islands host a freshwater fish, the kōaro or climbing galaxias, which lives in saltwater as a juvenile but which returns to the rivers as an adult.
 The islands have 19 species of endemic freshwater invertebrates, including one mollusc, one crustacean, a mayfly, 12 flies and two caddisflies.
 The Auckland Islands cockle is endemic to the islands.

 Marine mammals

 There are two species of seal which haul out on the islands, the New Zealand fur seal and the threatened New Zealand sea lion.
 Southern elephant seals are frequent migrants in winter, and leopard seals may also appear.

-A well-recovering population in excess of 2,000 southern right whales is found off the islands, and Port Ross area is considered to be the most important and well-established congregating ground for whales in New Zealand waters.
+A recovering population of more than 2,000 southern right whales is found off the islands, and the Port Ross area is considered significant and a well-established congregating ground for whales in New Zealand waters.
 Its importance exceeds the Campbell Island ground.